fuse-box/fuse-box/README.md

 ## Dynamic

-Like SystemJS FuseBox provides a hacky way of create a dynamic module from string.
+Like SystemJS FuseBox provides a hacky way of creating a dynamic module from a string.
 After it has been initialized it shared 100% the same environment and behaves accordingly.

 ```
 FuseBox.dynamic("stuff/boo.js", "module.exports = {hello : 'dynamic'}; require('./foo')")